fbpixelEpithelial Ovarian Cancer: A Guide for Newly Diagnosed Women | Thomson Medical

 cancer_epithelial-ovarian-cancer_hero-image.png

-Epithelial ovarian cancer is a type of ovarian cancer that starts in the cells on the outer surface of your ovaries.
-It shows up in about 90% of ovarian cancer cases.
+Epithelial ovarian cancer is a type of malignancy that originates in the cells on the outer surface of the ovaries.
+It accounts for approximately 90% of all ovarian cancer cases.

 image of ovarian cancer types